As discussed in our Available Products section, multiple countries have approved Suprelorin®

 A limited number of studies have found incidence of metropathies (uterine diseases, such as pyometra) in a portion of female dogs and cats treated with a Suprelorin implant; further research on this topic is needed.

 It is, of course, possible that an animal could receive the Suprelorin implant while already pregnant, particularly within free-roaming populations.
-This occurred with six females in the Dogs With No Names program.
+This occurred with six females in the Foundation of Animal Wellness Initiatives program.
 Each produced a normal litter with healthy pups, and they subsequently did not come into heat for 12-24 months.

 Suprelorin mimics GnRH, which means it initially stimulates release of pituitary hormones and thus can induce estrus in female cats and dogs.
 Though very temporary and soon followed by long-term hormonal suppression, it is possible that animals could become pregnant during this estrus.